reesebretow/raycast-extensions-all/README.md

 - Automatic link collection and organization
 - YAML front matter support for better organization
 - Powered by Jina.ai's Reader API for reliable conversion
+- Convert active browser tab to markdown directly (requires Raycast Browser Extension)
+- Use clipboard content as fallback if it contains a valid URL
+- Auto-copy conversion results to clipboard
+- Silent mode for quick headless operation with helpful notifications
+- Maintain headers, lists, code blocks, links and more
+- Add front matter to your document
+- Include a link summary section
+- Include metadata in the Details view

+## Commands

+### Webpage to Markdown

+Convert any webpage to Markdown by providing its URL.

+### Browser Tab to Markdown

+Convert the current active browser tab to Markdown automatically.
+Requires the Raycast Browser Extension.

 ## Actions